J. D. Casswell: The Cleft chin murder

 Casswell acted for Elizabeth Marina Jones, in 1944, in possibly his most well-known case, called the Cleft chin murder.
 Jones and her boyfriend, Karl Hulten, who had deserted from the US Army, indulged in a campaign of violence ending in the death of a taxi driver.
 Hulten was executed, but Casswell secured Jones’ life and she was released in 1954.
 The case prompted George Orwell to write an essay ‘Decline of the English Murder’.

 Neville Heath

 In 1946, Casswell's attentions returned to Bournemouth, which had been the scene of the gruesome murder of Doreen Marshall by Neville Heath.
 Heath had also killed Margery Gardener, and there was discussion as to which murder should be the basis of his trial.
 Doreen Marshall's murder had been so brutal that the prosecution felt it opened the door to a defence plea of insanity, so he was tried for Margery Gardner's killing.
 In court the debate focussed on the question of whether or not Heath was in his right mind.

 By the end of his career, Casswell had defended 40 people accused of murder, and had saved all but five of them from execution.

+In popular culture

+Casswell was portrayed by Paul Arlington in the Granada Television series Lady Killers, in an episode depicting the trial of Charlotte Bryant and one depicting the trial of Neville Heath.